 4. Reading rhyming books and coming up with rhyming words enhances phonological awareness.

 Between 3 to 5 years old, a preschooler’s literacy abilities begin to develop, laying the bases for later reading and academic abilities.
-Experts state that the most important ability for literacy development is the phonological awareness, in other words the ability to recognize the individual sound units that make up words.
-Acquiring phonetic awareness builds the foundation for reading and spelling.
+Experts state that the most important ability for literacy development is phonological awareness.
+In other words, the ability to recognize the individual sound units that make up words.
+Acquiring phonological awareness builds the foundation for reading and spelling.
 It’s considered one of the best predictors of how well children will learn to read.

 There are a lot of short and fun phonetic word games you can try at home to help your little one isolate and discern the individual sounds that make up words.
 For example:

 - Practice isolating phonemes by having them tell you the individual sounds they hear in words.
 Keep in mind that we’re not focusing on spelling, but the sounds that make up words instead.
 The word dog would have three sounds: /d/, /o/, /g/.

 - A more advanced game would be to switch out the first sound of a word to make a new one.
 For example, switch the sound /m/ in mat for a /k/ to form the word cat.